Robin Sharp concertmaster

 John Freeman, principal trumpet

-John Freeman is the principal trumpet of the Marin Symphony, is a member of Oakland East Bay Symphony and Symphony Napa Valley, and has been in the SFCO for several years.
-John is originally from Charlotte, NC, and attended the Cleveland Institute of Music for his bachelor’s and master’s degrees.
-Shortly after college, John moved to Charleston, SC, to assume the principal trumpet position with the Charleston Symphony, which he held for two years before moving to the San Francisco Bay Area.
-John now regularly performs with many of the Bay Area symphony orchestras as well as teaching privately.
-John lives with his wife in San Francisco and enjoys spending free time cycling, running, photography and traveling.
+John Freeman is principal trumpet of the San Francisco Chamber Orchestra, and he holds positions in the Marin, Stockton, and Oakland Symphonies.
+Originally from Charlotte, NC, John attended the Cleveland Institute of Music for his bachelor’s and master’s degrees.
+Shortly thereafter, John moved to Charleston, SC, to assume the principal trumpet position with the Charleston Symphony, where he stayed for two years before moving to the Bay Area.
+John now regularly performs with several Bay Area orchestras and also teaches privately.
+He lives with his wife in Vallejo and enjoys spending his free time cycling, running, and traveling.

 Scott Macomber, trumpet